Registered charity number: 1058617

 Who we are and what we do

-BAA has its own grant-making charity, The BAA Communities Trust.
-Funded by an annual donation from the company, the independently run Trust makes grants to support projects in the communities closest to BAA’s airports – Aberdeen, Glasgow, Heathrow and Southampton..
+Our parent company has its own grant-making charity, The Communities Trust.
+Funded by an annual donation from the company, the independently run Trust makes grants to support projects in the communities closest to it’s airports – Aberdeen, Glasgow, Heathrow and Southampton..

 We place a priority on funding projects linked to education, the environment and economic regeneration – areas for which local people tell us they most value Trust support.
 Through our grants we aim: